sbroenne/plugin.video.nhkworldtv/docs/README.md

 NHK World TV is a plug-in that displays most of the content from [NHK World Japan](https://www3.nhk.or.jp/nhkworld/en/live/) in Kodi.

-- **Live Stream in Full HD (1080p)** - Direct quality selection for best performance (automatic 720p fallback)
-- **On demand programs in 1080p** - Direct stream URLs for highest quality (automatic 720p fallback)
+- **Full HD (1080p) streaming** - Live TV and on-demand content with automatic 720p fallback
 - Browse and search through all programs
-- Live schedule / "EPG"
+- Live schedule / EPG
-- Top Stories and At a Glance
+- Top Stories and At a Glance news
-- News programs like NEWSLINE, NEWSLINE IN DEPTH and NEWSROOM TOKYO
+- Uses new NHK World API (`api.nhkworld.jp/showsapi/v1/`)

-Content is retrieved and played directly from the NHK World web site or their content delivery network.
+Content is retrieved and played directly from the NHK World web site or their content delivery network using the new NHK World API (`api.nhkworld.jp/showsapi/v1/`).

 ## 1.3.
 How-to Install

-I submitted the plugin to the official Kodi repo but unfortunately this request was declined.
-The reason is that the they only accept one plugin per content provider.

-For NHK World that is the **NHK Live** plugin.

-You can install the plugin by **first** installing the [NHK World TV Development Repository ZIP file](https://github.com/sbroenne/kodirepo/raw/main/repository.sbroenne/repository.sbroenne-0.0.16.zip).
-The plug-in will **auto-update** itself regularly from this repo.
+The plugin is available through the [NHK World TV Development Repository](https://github.com/sbroenne/kodirepo).
+Install the [repository ZIP file](https://github.com/sbroenne/kodirepo/raw/main/repository.sbroenne/repository.sbroenne-0.0.16.zip) first, then install the plugin from the repository.
+The plug-in will **auto-update** itself regularly.

+**Official Kodi Repository Status**: ✅ **PR submitted** - [PR #4718](https://github.com/xbmc/repo-plugins/pull/4718) is under review for inclusion in the official Kodi repository (Omega v21 and Piers v22).

 ## 1.4.
 Design Goals

 ### 1.4.1.
 Inclusion in the official Kodi Repo

-The design goal for the NHK World TV plug-in is to be included in the official Kodi repo and to include **only** content from the NHK World web site with the focus on the video-on-demand section - in hest best possible quality.
+The design goal for the NHK World TV plug-in is to be included in the official Kodi repo and to include **only** content from the NHK World web site with the focus on the video-on-demand section - in the best possible quality.

+**Current Status**: ✅ Submitted - [PR #4718](https://github.com/xbmc/repo-plugins/pull/4718) is under review for Kodi Omega (v21) and Piers (v22).
+See [SUBMISSION.md](SUBMISSION.md) for the submission process.

 If you like to add the other content that can be found in Best Of NHK, please feel free to clone - I will **not** accept PRs for adding content sources outside of NHK World itself.